joshnuss/accelerometer-watch/README.md

 # Documentation

-The docs folder contains schematic and pcb layout in both DipTrace and PDF formats
+The docs folder contains the Bill of Materials as well as the schematic and pcb layout in both DipTrace and PDF formats

 # Models